Membership » Thinking of going overseas - what you need to know

 All registered NZSTA members wishing to apply for membership in another association under the Mutual Recognition Agreement (MRA) must satisfy the additional specific requirements for each association.

-To apply under the MRA, New Zealand-trained speech-language therapists must be current and registered members and be eligible to receive a 'letter of good standing,' from the NZSTA, which means continued membership for the previous 12 months.
+To apply under the MRA, New Zealand-trained speech-language therapists must be current and registered members eligible to receive a 'letter of good standing' from the NZSTA, which means continued membership for the previous 12 months.

-For travel to countries that are not part of the MRA, check their regulations for different associations, countries and states early in your planning to avoid confusion or problems.
+For travel to countries that are not part of the MRA, check the regulations for different associations, countries and states early in your planning to avoid confusion or problems.

 View the FAQs below.